-- 1. The policies of Wyoming 4-H are established and supported by the University of Wyoming Extension.
-There are no policies established at the national 4-H level. - 2.
-Wyoming 4-H is open to all residents of Wyoming without regard to the participant's race, religion, color, national origin, sex, physical or mental disability, marital status, sexual orientation, age, veteran's status, medical condition, or citizenship. - 3.
-The 4-H educator is responsible for ensuring that all efforts bearing the 4-H name and emblem are consistent with the mission, goals, and policies of the Wyoming 4-H Program and the National 4-H Program.
-All 4-H councils and committees are under the direction of the UW 4-H educator to organize, plan, implement, and evaluate the 4-H program.
-More information about the role of the 4-H educator can be found in the guide entitled The Link between UW-Extension and 4-H Councils.
+- 1. Wyoming 4-H is open to all residents of Wyoming irrespective of the participant's race, religion, color, national origin, sex, physical or mental disability, marital status, sexual orientation, age, veteran's status, medical condition, or citizenship. - 2.
+The 4-H Educator is responsible for assuring that all efforts bearing the 4-H name and emblem are consistent with the mission, goals, and policies of the Wyoming 4-H program and the National 4-H program.
+All 4-H councils and committees are under the direction of the UW 4-H Educator to organize, plan, implement, and evaluate the 4-H program.
+More information about the role of the 4-H Educator can be found throughout the guide sheet entitled The Link between UW-Extension and 4-H Councils.